Lakshmi Energy & Foods Ltd.

 6. The company has initiated legal proceedings in the Hon'ble DelhiHigh Court against the banks for non-compliance of RBI guidelines by banks.
 RBI is also aparty in this legal case and the matter is sub judice.
 The company is also in the processof filing another case for an amount of Rs.2000 crore (approx) against the banks inrespect of loss incurred by the bank on account of failure restructuring scheme by JLF.

 A detailed discussion on the business performance and future outlookhas been given in Management Discussion and Analysis' (MDA).

 Further pursuant to Ind AS-110 issued by the Institute of CharteredAccountants of India Consolidated Financial Statements presented in this Annual Reportinclude financial information of the subsidiary companies i.e Punjab Greenfield ResourcesLimited M/s Lakshmi Green Power Limited and M/s Green Energy and Foods Pte.
 LtdSingapore.

 During the year under review there was no change in the nature ofBusiness.
 No major expansion/modernisation has been undertaken during the year.

 Performance of Subsidiaries

 M/s Green Energy and Foods Pte.
-Ltd Singapore is subsidiary company and it is yetto start its operations.
+Ltd Singapore is subsidiary company.Being not operational since long it is being liquidated.

 There is no associate Company and joint venture of the Company.